Duchy of Naples

-The Duchy of Naples (Ducatus Neapolitanus, Ducato di Napule) began as a Byzantine province that was constituted in the seventh century, in the reduced coastal lands that the Lombards had not conquered during their invasion of Italy in the sixth century.
+The Duchy of Naples (Ducatus Neapolitanus, Ducato di Napule) began as a Byzantine province that was constituted in the seventh century, in the lands roughly corresponding to the current province of Naples that the Lombards had not conquered during their invasion of Italy in the sixth century.

 It was governed by a military commander (dux), and rapidly became a de facto independent state, lasting more than five centuries during the Early and High Middle Ages.
 Naples remains a significant metropolitan city in present-day Italy.

+Territory

+In the 7th century the Duchy included, in addition to Naples, the areas that the Lombards had failed to conquer.
+It extended into the area of the current metropolitan City of Naples, including, the Vesuvius zone, the Sorrento Peninsula and the island of Capri, the Phlegraean area and the islands of Ischia and Procida, the Afragola, the territories of Pomigliano d'Arco, Caivano, Sant'Antimo, Giugliano, the Nola area, as well as areas of the current province of Caserta.
+In 866 the island of Capri was donated to Duchy of Amalfi following a treaty.
+The population of the capital, Naples, fluctuated at that time between thirty thousand and thirty-five thousand inhabitants.
+The ducal palace was located in the ancient Nile district, between the current Monterone hill and Spaccanapoli.
+The complex was characterized by courtyards, porticoes and gardens.